TransformationAdvisor/TA.github.io/API/APIKey_creation_in_ICP.md

 # API key creation in IBM Cloud Private

-When Transformation Advisor is running in IBM Cloud Private it is recommended that you have ingress enabled.
+When IBM Cloud Transformation Advisor is running in IBM Cloud Private it is recommended that you have ingress enabled.
 With ingress enabled all API calls will require authentication.
-It is recommended that you create an API Key to use for all calls to the Transformation Advisor APIs.
+It is recommended that you create an API Key to use for all calls to the IBM Cloud Transformation Advisor APIs.

 The steps below outline how to create an API Key:
 1. Configure your client to connect to your ICP